Ten Great Restaurants for Outstanding Food in Sedona, Arizona

 Once in Sedona, the restaurants I will suggest will be located in Uptown, our tourist shopping area, or West Sedona on 89a or in the Village of Oak Creek which is located in the area of Bell Rock and Courthouse Rock.
 (You can receive a free area map in a number of visitor centers, our Chamber of Commerce, or in many of the Uptown stores.)

 Miley's is located at 7000 HWY 179 in Tequa Plaza in the Village of Oak Creek..
-The restaurant serves breakfast, lunch and dinner.
+The restaurant serves breakfast, and lunch.
 Very generous portions at moderate prices.
 They specialize in cafe comfort food such as burgers, meat loaf, liver and onions, chicken, fish and mashed potatoes, but they also have wonderful Mexican food.
 Daily specials.
 Beer and wine license.
 Great place for families.
 Great place for pie and coffee.
 Friendly service.
 Their outside tables are pet friendly for those walking or traveling with their pets.

 Hudson's opened in 2016, in the Hillside Shops on Hwy 179.
 While considered a "new" restaurant, it is owned by the Shugrues a family well known in Sedona for many years.
 The decor is modern, the bar has been expanded and the views to the north are outstanding.
 Dining can be inside or outside.
 During the day, the views are wonderful The menu is varied and the portions are huge.
 A few of our favorites include pulled pork tacos, burgers and their salads.
 Their desserts are meant to be shared.
 My favorite is their strawberry shortcake.
 The biscuit is rich and crumbly, the berries have a sauce that isn't overly sweet, and it comes piled high with whipped cream.
 This restaurant isn't inexpensive, but it's a great value for the selection and quality of food.
 Perfect for special occasions.